71/dance/README.md

   VS Code-native [commands] and [key bindings][keybindings] that are inspired by [Kakoune].
 - Kakoune, Vim and VS Code are all fully-fledged text editors; therefore, they have overlapping features.
-For instance, where [VSCodeVim] provides its own multi-cursor and command engines to feel more familiar to existing Vim users, Bullet Dance leaves multi-cursor mode and editor commands to VS Code entirely.
+For instance, where [VSCodeVim] provides its own multi-cursor and command engines to feel more familiar to existing Vim users, Dance leaves multi-cursor mode and editor commands to VS Code entirely.